LiviuCP/Matrix/README.md

 the matrix will be traversed: 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8

+- N-Iterators.
+These traverse the matrix column by column.
+For example by using a NIterator pointing to the first element ([0][0]) of the above matrix it will be traversed as follows: 0 -> 3 -> 6 -> 1 -> 4 -> 7 -> 2 -> 5 -> 8.
+Using N-Iterators is equivalent to using Z-Iterators on the transposed matrix.
 - D-Iterators.
 These traverse the matrix diagonally.
 A matrix can be divided into m + n - 1 diagonals where m is the number of lines and n is the number of columns.
 The diagonal starting at [0][0] has diagonal number 0 while the lower ones are numbered negatively and the upper ones are numbered positively.
 Take the below matrix for example:

 0   1   2   3